imbeshat/article/clawctndy000508mif9b28ioj.md

 # Audio and Video Tag

+## Brief Introduction about audio and video tag
 In HTML5 we can include audio and video support without the need for Flash.
 The HTML5 ``` audio
 ``` and ```